ELI95/Document/draft.md

 Squash to one commit per PR unless you make every commit meaningful (git rebase -i)

 pick (or p): use commit
-reword (or r): use commit, but edit the commit message edit (or e): use commit, but stop for amending squash (or s): use commit, but meld into previous commit
+squash (or s): use commit, but meld into previous commit